talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 ```

 where `backlog` is the number of yet **unaccepted** connections that the system will allow before refusing new connections requests.
 If `backlog` is not specified a reasonable default value is chosen.

-By default a socket listening for connections will accept and process **one** connection at a time (unless of course we add concurrency --and we will later-- using `threads`, `select` or `asyncio`), and once that connection is closed it will **accept** and process the next one in the "backlog".
+By default a socket listening for connections will accept and process **one** connection at a time (unless of course we add concurrency using for example `threads`, `select` or `asyncio`), but it will also mantain a queue of pending connections.
+The backlog parameter specifies the maximum size of this queue.
+When a client attempts to
+connect, if the queue is full, the connection may be refused.

+After a connection is closed, the server will accept the next one from the queue.

 When a connection is accepted with: